 - The student will participate in ongoing self-assessment to improve knowledge, skill and behaviors that facilitate career development.

-- The student will be able to competently demonstrate effective data collection techniques under the direction and supervision of the physical therapist.
+- The student will competently demonstrate effective data collection techniques under the direction and supervision of the physical therapist.

-- The student will be able to administer safe treatment interventions under the direction and supervision of the physical therapist.
+- The student will administer safe treatment interventions under the direction and supervision of the physical therapist.

-- The student will be able to demonstrate the ability to interact with members of the health care team and provide inter-professional care.
+- The student will demonstrate the ability to interact with members of the health care team and provide inter-professional care.

 - PTA program admission and enrollment processes will support the mission of the program and reflect regional workforce needs.